English Adjectives Fact or Opinion

 Can you think of other exceptions to this rule?

-Get the 20-page PDF from this blog post by signing up for my FREE newsletter at the link below.
+Get the 20-page PDF from this blog post by filling out the form below.